andrevianakey/Desafio_DevFullstack_IGTI_Modulo-2/README.md

 # Module 2 Challenge - Bootcamp IGTI

-Creation of API's with Node.js and Express.js from the bootstamp Fullstack Developer IGTI.
+Creation of API's with Node.js and Express.js from the Bootcamp Fullstack Developer IGTI.

 The API provides endpoints for handling the grades.json file available in src / app / datasets.